SSDBM/2021/travel.md

 # Visa Information

-If you need a Visa for attending the symposium, please send an e-mail to the general chairs, Dimitris Sacharidis (dimitris@ec.tuwien.ac.at) or Panagiotis Bouros (bouros@uni-mainz.de), providing the following information:
+If you need a Visa for attending the symposium, please send an e-mail to the organizers (ssdbm2020@easychair.org), providing the following information:

 - Name (as stated on your passport) and mailing address
 - Residential address